endlos99/xdt99/MANUAL.md

 The repair operation is likely to cause data loss, so it's best to extract erroneous files beforehand or to specify an alternative output file with `-o`.

-The `--initialize` parameter creates a new, blank disk image, using an optional name provided by `-n`.
+The `--initialize` option creates a new, blank disk image, using an optional name provided by `-n`.

     $ xdm99.py blank.dsk --initialize 720 -n BLANK